nthi/odin-recipes/README.md

 # odin-recipes
 An Odin Project assignment site with individual recipe pages.
-Project will demonstrate ability to create a functioning recipe site using HTML headings, links and pages, lists, and images.
-Will use Git add + commit and push to GitHub to document code changes and track project progress.
+Project demonstrates my ability to create a functioning recipe site using HTML headings, links and pages, lists, and images.
+This project helped me practice basic Git workflow.